London Bridge station: South Eastern Railway station

 The SER took over the second London and Greenwich station (which had been built for the London and Croydon Railway) and sought to develop that site rather than continue to invest in the former joint station, which became the property of the LB&SCR.
 The SER station was therefore rebuilt and enlarged between 1847 and 1850, to a design by Samuel Beazley.
 At the same time yet further improvements were made to the station approaches, increasing the number of tracks to six, which entirely separated the lines of the two railways.
 Once these extensions were complete the SER closed its passenger terminus at Bricklayer's Arms and converted the site into a goods depot in 1852.

 London Bridge station remained the London terminus of the SER until 1864 when its station was again rebuilt.
 Five of the existing platforms were converted into a through station to enable the extension of the main line into central London and the opening of Charing Cross railway station, and in 1866 to Cannon Street station.
 In 1899 the SER entered into a working amalgamation with the London Chatham and Dover Railway (LC&DR) to form the South Eastern and Chatham Railway Companies Joint Management Committee.
 Junctions were laid to enable trains through London Bridge to reach the LC&DR stations at Holborn Viaduct and St Pauls.

-London Brighton and South Coast Railway station
+London, Brighton and South Coast Railway station

-The LB&SCR took over the unfinished joint station, which they demolished in 1849 and opened a temporary station in 1850.
+The London, Brighton and South Coast Railway (LB&SCR) took over the unfinished joint station, which they demolished in 1849 and opened a temporary station in 1850.
 This was rebuilt and enlarged in 1853–4 to deal with the additional traffic from the lines to Sydenham and Crystal Palace.
 A three-storey box-like structure in Italian style was erected, with the name of the railway emblazoned on the top parapet.